'I have no business praising myself to you. But who can I trust to do it for me?'

 And that means fiction.

 In 2015, I published Married Sex: A Love Story, which was quickly snapped up for a film.
-That didn’t happen; maybe a streaming series will.
+That didn’t happen; a streaming series might.

-Then I found another great story hidden in plain sight: the romance of John F. Kennedy and Mary Pinchot Meyer.
+I found another great story hidden in plain sight: the romance of John F. Kennedy and Mary Pinchot Meyer.
 In the second year of his Presidency, these old friends launched an affair that ignited into a deeper connection.
-A year after Kennedy was killed, as Mary took her daily noon walk along a canal in Georgetown, she was shot, execution-style, in the head and the heart.
+A year after Kennedy was killed, as Mary took her daily noon walk along a canal in Georgetown, she was shot, execution-style.
 She’d kept a diary.
 Her family burned it.
-I read a hundred books, created a timeline of Kennedy’s Presidency, noted every White House event Mary attended, and considered what their romance might have been like.
+I read a hundred books, noted every White House event Mary attended, and considered what their romance might have been like.
 And then I reimagined Mary’s diary, writing a love story that is also a thriller.
+To read an excerpt, reviews, blurbs and to buy “JFK and Mary Meyer: A Love Story,” click here.